zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/data-import-zero-to-hero.md

 <Admonition type="info" icon="📘" title="Notes">

-**BulkWriter** generates a UUID, creates a sub-folder using the UUID in the provided output directory, and places all generated files in the sub-folder.
+<p><strong>BulkWriter</strong> generates a UUID, creates a sub-folder using the UUID in the provided output directory, and places all generated files in the sub-folder.</p>

 </Admonition>